 Aside from the number of short ‘Guides’ to Tolkien and his works by publishers such as York Notes, Barron’s Book Notes, SparkNotes, and even Dummy’s Guide, there are also many excellent books that deal with his created works.
 However, as The Hobbit has been in print for over 75 years the list of possible titles, and the range of their quality, is naturally rather large.
 Here then is a list of critical works for new readers to help them expand on their reading of The Hobbit, The Lord of the Rings, and other works.

 The list was compiled by Ian Collier, David Doughan and Troels Forchammer from an earlier list by Charles E. Noad.
-It is also available as a PDF.

 Best to have: